attunehq/attune/docs/user-guide/README.md

 Attune is a tool for securely publishing and hosting Linux packages.

-> :construction: This project is under early construction.
-There are a bunch of rough edges right now which we plan to implement soon (e.g. Docker-based deployment).

 ## Setting up Attune

 To run Attune, you'll need to configure three pieces: